What To Expect at Fine Art Bartending School

 Resumes – Bartending is not a traditional job with traditional rules for resumes.
 To help you out, we outline 45 minutes of tips and recommendations for preparing a great bartending resume.
 We also have a few more bartender resume writing tips for you to check out in advance

 How to look for a bartending job.
 The bar and restaurant industry is quite different from most.
 It is worth taking 45 minutes and talking about how to go about looking for a bartending job.

 Your feedback on Fine Art Bartending School

 Hopefully this gives you a pretty good idea of what it is like to attend our program.
 The majority of your time will be spent behind our bar, bartending.
 And about a third of the time we will sit and discuss the theory side.
 You are up and down a lot, and the time flies by.

 If you take our weekday or weekend classes, and you feel you missed something, you are welcome to come back.
-Even if you just want to repeat a single class, you are welcome to return for a day or night anytime, no charge, forever.
+Even if you just want to repeat a single class, you are welcome to return for a day or night anytime.
 That’s the Fine Art Bartending Guarantee.